dcppc/uncle-archie/docs/flask.md

 application.
 This is used to verify that incoming webhooks are, in fact, legitimate.

-Finally, the events that you want to send should be _all_.
+Finally, the events that you want to send should be picked out from the menu of possible webhook events, affording the CI server maximum flexibility.
-That allows our CI server to be much more flexible about branches and pull requests.